 4) Courses/classes may be scheduled between academic terms, spanning academic terms, for a shorter time frame than the academic term, or for a longer time frame than the academic term, if the schedule provides sufficient duration and contact hours to meet the requirements in Sections 1501.309(b) and 1501.507(b)(10).

-5) If an emergency such as a fire, flood, or strike makes it necessary for the college to shorten one of its academic terms, the college may request that the Executive Director approve a shorter term.
+5) If an emergency such as a fire, flood, pandemic, or strike makes it necessary for the college to shorten one of its academic terms, the college may request that the Executive Director approve a shorter term.
 In such cases, the length of the term may be shortened, but only to the extent that enables all courses to meet the contact hours specified in Section 1501.309(b).

 6) Colleges must have a plan in place to address modifications to the academic terms in the event of an emergency.
 This plan must be approved by the Board of Trustees.